dojojon/Python-2017/README.md

 ## Week 2 Notes

 Complete Python beginner training.
+We completed card 6, but feel free to go back over the others to refresh your understanding.

-Make some number games using Random
+Card 7 is a number game.
+If you are stuck, here is an example in python.

 Example number game: https://repl.it/LFl6/latest